A good morning, and thus a good day, aren’t just experiences that magically happen — they are created consciously.

 In a vast world that is often well beyond your control, exercise becomes a personal space where you are able to train and regain mastery over your world.
 Only you can move your body.
 Only you can put one foot in front of the other.
 Only you get to decide how far you will push yourself.

-When you start your day like this—in control—the wider world is far easier to navigate.
+When you start your day like this — grounded and in control — the wider world is far easier to navigate.

 Angel and I have come to very similar, although less scientific, conclusions on our own too.
-With over a decade of experience working one-on-one (or two-on-one) with our course students and coaching clients, we have found that exercise truly is a universal medicine to all human mental ailments.
+With over 15 years of experience working one-on-one (or two-on-one) with our course students and coaching clients, we have found that exercise truly is a universal medicine to nearly all human mental ailments.
 It drastically reduces mild and moderate depression, lowers anxiety, counterbalances the negative effects of being overstressed, and more.
-And the best part is that exercise is obviously not just a mental workout, but a physical one as well—you’re hitting two birds with one stone.
+And the best part is that exercise is obviously not just a mental workout, but a physical one as well — you’re hitting two birds with one stone.

-3. Establish presence through meditation (for fifteen minutes or less).
+3. Establish presence through meditation (for 15 minutes or less).

-The same principle of starting small that we just covered above applies here as well.
-With that said, however, a morning meditation ritual of only 15 minutes is no easy feat for most beginners.
+The same principle of starting small that we just discussed above applies here as well.
+With that said however, a morning meditation ritual of only 15 minutes is no easy feat for most beginners.
 During the first several attempts at meditation, most novice meditators tend to find it near impossible to quiet their mind.
-Because of this, many of us try meditation once or twice and do not see the value in it—it does not immediately instill the same sense of control over ourselves, and our world, that exercise does.
-But with practice, and patience, meditation can be far more powerful.
-And that’s why Angel and I meditate every morning before breakfast.
+Because of this, many of us try meditation once or twice and do not see the value in it — it does not immediately instill the same sense of control over that exercise does.
+But with practice and patience meditation can be far more powerful.
+And that’s why Angel and I meditate every morning for 15 minutes.

-All details aside, the most basic, practical benefits of meditation are twofold:
+Details aside, the most basic and practical benefits of meditation are twofold:

 - lowers mental stress